TheAbubakrAbu/Sabacc-Droid/README.md

 - **Game Variants**:
   - **Corellian Spike Sabacc**: The classic variant with familiar rules.
   - **Kessel Sabacc**: A variant featuring Impostor and Sylop cards with special mechanics.
-- **Timeout Handling**: Automatic progression if a player takes too long on their turn.
 - **Rulebook Access**: View game rules directly in Discord for both variants.
 - **Add the Bot to Your Server**: [Invite Link](https://discord.com/oauth2/authorize?client_id=YOUR_BOT_CLIENT_ID&permissions=0&scope=bot%20applications.commands)

----

 ## Getting Started